On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Emergence of the weak equivalence principle in Hamilton-Randers theory

+\item The spaces under consideration are high dimensional spaces. \end{itemize} The failure of any of these conditions implies the failure in the strength of the consequences of concentration in the way used in the following proof of a formal weak equivalence principle.
+Indeed, for the argument below the condition \eqref{scales} with $N>>1$ is essential.
+On the other hand, if the dimension of the spaces is small, the concentration inequalities will not have any strong in the consequences of concentration, while if the conditions of $1$-Lipshitz fails, the concentration of measure inequalities will simply not hold.

-holds for Hamilton-Randers dynamical systems.
-Hence the observable coordinates $\{\tilde{X}^\mu\}^4_{\mu=1}$ moves following the common $M^\mu(\tau)$ coordinates with an error bounded by $\exp(-C_2 N^2)$.
-Since the system is in free evolution, the condition \eqref{conservation} holds, the median coordinates $M\mu(\tau)$ follow an ordinary differential equation, integrable at every $\tau\in\,[0,+\infty]$. \end{proof} Therefore, in the subset of metaestable domain for $t= (2n+1)T$ there is a strong concentration for the value the functions $\{\tilde{X}^\mu(\tau)\}^4_{\mu=1}$ around the mean $\{M^\mu(\tau)\}^4_{\mu=1}$.
-This universality is up to fixing the initial conditions of the mean $M^\mu$, which is equivalent to fix the initial conditions for $\{u^\mu_k\}^{N}_{k=1}$.
+Therefore, in the subset of metaestable domain for $t= (2n+1)T$ there is a strong concentration for the value the functions $\{\tilde{X}^\mu(\tau)\}^4_{\mu=1}$ around the mean $\{M^\mu(\tau)\}^4_{\mu=1}$.
+This universality is after fixing the initial conditions of the mean coordinates $M^\mu(\tau)$, which is equivalent to fix the initial conditions for $\{u^\mu_k\}^{N}_{k=1}$.
 This result can be interpreted as the weak equivalence principle.

-Despite being applied to classical trajectories only, the explanation of the equivalence principle offered along these lines implies that theoretically the weak equivalence principle should be an almost exact law of Nature, only broken at scales $1/N^2$ comparable with the fundamental scale.
+Despite being applied to classical trajectories only, the derivation of the weak equivalence principle offered along these lines implies that theoretically the weak equivalence principle should be an almost exact law of Nature, only broken at scales comparable with the fundamental scale.
 This is because the weak equivalence principle just derived is valid up to an error of order $\exp(-C_2 N^2)$.
-It breaks down abruptly when the system described is a quantum system composed by $N$ sub-quantum degrees of freedom or a system composed by few sub-quantum degrees of freedom.
+However, the principle breaks down abruptly when the system described is composed by few fundamental degrees of freedom.

 Although the current state of the theory cannot determine the constant $C_2$, this does not invalidate our argument.
 Also, in order to obtain firm bounds on the exponential, it is necessary to know the values of $N$ for particular systems.
 At the moment, we assume that $N$ is large enough to effectively apply the concentration of measure argument.